workjs/workjs/modules/docserver/doc/configuration.md

 The file CONF in a workJS application contains the basic framework configuration.
 This configurations overrules the default configuration from the workjs package.

-module.work.rootdir can be used to find the base directory of an application and module.work.coredir is the base directory of the workjs package.
+w.rootdir can be used to find the base directory of an application and w.coredir is the base directory of the workjs package.

 Look into the default configuration (CONF in the workjs package) for the configurable options: